FUSED SILICA MATERIAL DATA

 Optical Properties

-Excellent UV transmission and optical clarity make quartz glass essential for spectroscopy, laser systems, and optical fiber applications.
-High purity ensures minimal absorption and scattering.
+Excellent UV transmission and optical clarity make quartz glass essential for spectroscopy, laser systems and optical-fiber applications, with minimal absorption and scattering.

 | Refractive Index (589 nm, 20°C) | 1.4585 |